plforacle/heatwave-lakehouse/create-heatwave-vcn-db/create-heatwave-vcn-db.md

 - Create a Virtual Cloud Network
 - Configure a security list to allow MySQL incoming connections
-- Create a MySQL Database for HeatWave DB System
+- Create a MySQL Database for HeatWave DB System while loading the DB Data
-- Add a HeatWave Cluster to the MySQL DB System

 ### Prerequisites